TheThingILearn/helper/README.md

 }
 ```
 ---------------------------------------------------------------------------------------------------------------------------
 4. make the return value UploadedFile and tick the null box
 ---------------------------------------------------------------------------------------------------------------------------
-5.
+5. Change the custom action name to "videoPreviewFinal" save and check for errors